vircon32/ComputerSoftware/DevelopmentTools/Data/Readme.txt

 ------------------------------------------------------------

-What's new in version 23.3.7?
+What's new in version 23.10.27?

+  - Fixed error in directives #error and #warning
-  - Added support for explicit type conversions.
+  - Added support for extern variables.
-  - Added dynamic memory functions (malloc, calloc, realloc and free) to misc.h.
-  - Minor fixes for type system and type checks.
+  - Allow a final comma in enumerations
+  - Allow a final comma in initialization lists

 ------------------------------------------------------------